hiroki13/response-ranking/README.md

 #### Dataset
 The dataset can be downloaded at [data/input](/data/input).
+  - When you use /data/input/train-data.cand-10.1/2.gz, please concatenate these two files into one: `zcat train-data.cand-10.1.gz train-data.cand-10.2.gz | gzip > train-data-cand-10.gz`

 #### Dependencies
 To run the code, you need the following extra packages installed: